Patagonia founder gives company away to environmental trusts

 Chouinard said the other options for the Ventura, California company to dedicate itself to protecting the planet — selling the company and donating the proceeds; or taking the company public — were not viable for Patagonia’s ultimate goals.

-“Instead of extracting value from nature and transforming it into wealth for investors, we’ll use the wealth Patagonia creates to protect the source of all wealth,” Chouinard wrote.
+“Instead of extracting value from nature and transforming it into wealth for investors, we’ll use the wealth Patagonia creates to protect the source of all wealth,” Chouinard wrote, later adding: "We’re making Earth our only shareholder.
+I am dead serious about saving this planet.”

 Patagonia makes outdoor clothing, gear and accessories for everything from skiing to climbing and camping.